 Many of today’s issues, including health care, income inequality, the environment, and foreign aid have economic implications.
-This seminar will improve your understanding of economics so you'll be more adept at analyzing the policies proposed by politicians and advocacy groups, and the public’s responses to these policies.
+This program will improve your understanding of economics so you'll be more adept at analyzing the policies proposed by politicians and advocacy groups, and the public’s responses to these policies.
 You'll gain practical tools, know which questions to ask, and be able to write about current events from a different angle.

 Topics covered include: